onzfonz/comp227/src/content/0/en/part0c.md

 ```

 The command `document.getElementById('places_form')` instructs the code to fetch the form element from the page and to register an ***event handler*** to handle the form's submit event.
-The event handler immediately calls the method `e.preventDefault()` to prevent the default handling of the form's submit.
+The event handler immediately calls the method `e.preventDefault()` to prevent the default handling of the form's submission.
 The default method would send the data to the server and cause a new GET request, which we don't want to happen.

 Then the event handler: